PromGames/FS15-Planner-for-soil-Mod/README.md

  - Place Initial values (pH,N,P) of the field
  - If you incorporate new fields, you must set the server date in the field-card when you initiate that field

-***The Field Cards*** Allows you to planify in adavnce, all corrected steps you need in order to get the best crop yields.
+***The Field Cards*** Allows you to planify in advance, all tasks and correction steps you need in order to get the best crop yields.

 ***The Field overview*** Provide with a clear vision in multiplayer to decide where to go to do pending tasks.